Behavioral Marketing Strategist

 Thought Leadership · LinkedIn · 2025

-Your Persona Knows Who They Are.
-It Has No Idea What They’re About to Do.
+Your Persona Knows Who They’s About to Do.

 Personas are built around identity.
 Job title, age range, values, lifestyle.
 They answer one question very well: who is this person?